fedang/fedang.net/content/misc/quotes.md

 > The people who live in Heaven have no need to think about those who live in Hell
 >
-> -- Cho Se-hee, "The Dwarf"
+> -- Cho Se-hee
 > {.author}

-> The only program that never fail is the one that is never ran
+> The only program that never fails is the one that is never run

 > I have received your letter, Dimitri Yegorovich, and thank you for it.